yanns/play-json-api/slides.md

   JSON -> model classes
   in scala: JSON -> extract data
+  // TODO: validate id != -1 (.filter(_ != -1))
+  // TODO: with optional field
+  // TODO: defined default reads and writes
+  // TODO: defined reads and writes in one time

 produce JSON
   send JSON to other server, with WS client